-Blood Cancers Today was developed to reach all professionals in the hematology/oncology universe, covering the latest news and analysis in leukemia, lymphoma, myeloma, myeloproliferative neoplasms, and other hematologic malignancies.
+Blood Cancers Today was developed to reach all professionals in the hematology/oncology universe, covering the latest news and analysis in leukemia, lymphoma, myeloma, myeloproliferative neoplasms, and other blood cancers and hematologic malignancies.

-Blood Cancers Today publishes original article and video content from reputable sources and key opinion leaders.
-Our editorial staff is required to provide correct sourcing for the articles they develop, and for all accompanying images to avoid copyright infringement; and just as importantly, as not to betray the trust of our readers.
+Blood Cancers Today publishes original article and video content from reputable sources and key opinion leaders, covering topics related to cancers of the blood.
+Our editorial staff is required to provide correct sourcing for the articles they develop and for all accompanying images to avoid copyright infringement and, just as importantly, as not to betray the trust of our readers.

 Examples of original content posted on Blood Cancers Today include:

 - News articles.
 Our editors, with guidance from the experts on our Editorial Board, diligently perform daily searches of peer-reviewed medical journals to report on recent, relevant studies related to hematologic oncology.

 - Commentary.
 Blood Cancers Today publishes original commentary pieces, whether submitted or written by members of our Editorial Board, that opine on a relevant topic for our readership.
 The views and opinions expressed in these articles are solely those of the authors and do not necessarily reflect the official policy or position of SOHO or Mashup Media, LLC.